sbquinlan/sbquinlan.github.io/content/projects/climates/2021-09-22-picking-a-climate-to-live-in.md

 ---
-layout:	post
 title:	"Picking a climate to live in"
-date:	Sep 22, 2021
+date: 2021-09-22
 ---

 I’ve always lived in California with the exception of two brief years in London.
 There’s too much to say about living somewhere else; how it broadens your experiences and changed your views, but one aspect I find interesting is that it truly takes being somewhere for a few years to learn what a different climate is like.

 California is frequently credited, probably mostly by Californians, for having amazing weather.
 “It’s the Mediterranean climate,” my mom says.
 As always, she’s right, but my experience in the UK left me with some nagging thoughts around California’s unbeatable climate: If the climate here is so wonderful, why are the hills only green for 2 months out of the year before returning to kindling?
 This is especially bothersome in contrast to the UK where the greenery and water seems to be a constant year round.